churlongo/TokenScope/README.md

   wrong, or lifetimes are too short for the traffic.
 - TS011 excessive lifetime: shorten the issuer's token lifetime, or raise the policy maximum deliberately and record why.
+- TS005 missing `kid`: add a key id at the issuer so a rotating key set can be selected without trial verification.

+## The algorithm, and the edge case that makes it hard

+Decoding a JWT is three base64url decodes and two JSON parses, which sounds trivial until you meet malformed input. base64url has no padding in a JWT, so the decoder must add padding back before decoding, and it must reject a segment that is the wrong length or carries a standard base64 character (`+` or `/`) rather than the URL safe `-` and `_`.
+The `b64url` module reports each of these distinctly so a corrupt token is diagnosed, not just failed.